KoaLaYT/Cracking-The-Code-Interview-Question/docs/01-Arrays-And-Strings.md

     -   top left -> top right: `(i, j)` -> `(j, N - i - 1)`
     -   top left -> bottom right: `(i, j)` -> `(N - i - 1, N - j - 1)`
     -   top left -> bottom left: `(i, j)` -> `(N - j - 1, i)`

+### 8. Zero Matrix

+> Write an algorithm such that if an element in an M x N matrix is 0, its entire row and column are set to 0.

+🔨 Failed to consider:

+-   Using first row and first column to record zero infos.
+It can reduce space from O(N) to O(1)!